 Agenda Item Action by Whom Date flags, and patient experience, all of which are robust measures that can be accurately documented and give an understanding of when patient safety and care might be slipping.
 The Committee noted the robust work undertaken on SSIs.
 It was acknowledged that the Committee receives monthly reports but asked whether there was possibility of accelerating information of emerging trends/risks.
 The Committee was informed that the Trust follows all national governance guidelines.
 The Committee was given assurance that triangulation was undertaken through clinical audits.
-Additionally, SIERP meetings are held each week. • JA reiterated a point raised in a previous meeting by the Chief Nurse whereby the importance of going 'back to basics' has some early indicators but are not summative. • Does the Trust need to gather more soft intelligence and discuss with staff at the end of their shifts, for example, what they felt they did not quite get around to doing, and whether they had to make a discretionary choice between what got done, and what got sacrificed?
+Additionally, SIERP meetings are held each week.
+Ja reiterated a point raised in a previous meeting by the Chief Nurse whereby the importance of going 'back to basics' has some early indicators but are not summative.
+Does the Trust need to gather more soft intelligence and discuss with staff at the end of their shifts, for example, what they felt they did not quite get around to doing, and whether they had to make a discretionary choice between what got done, and what got sacrificed?
 The Committee discussed the types of subjective conversations that could be held with staff members, for example: 'how good a job did you feel you did?' 'what did you wish you had done that you did not have time for?' 'would you have managed to get everything done if you had more resources?'.
-The Committee agreed on the importance of staff commentary and wondered how this kind of soft intelligence could be collected. • MS highlighted that the Trust was aware of the current difficulties with vacancies and fill rates and reiterated the extraordinary efforts that people were making every day to mitigate these to ensure patient safety and good patient experience.
+The Committee agreed on the importance of staff commentary and wondered how this kind of soft intelligence could be collected.
+MS highlighted that the Trust was aware of the current difficulties with vacancies and fill rates and reiterated the extraordinary efforts that people were making every day to mitigate these to ensure patient safety and good patient experience.
 MS reiterated that no detrimental effect from this is being seen on patient outcomes as demonstrated in LP's presentation to the Committee in January.
-The Committee acknowledged that the Trust was a smaller organisation than most and that the Executive is alerted to issues more readily and sighted on them through the incident reporting system.
-The Committee acknowledged that staff shortages do have an impact on staff wellbeing, job satisfaction and retention of staff. • MS reiterated the early warning signs that the Trust monitors and acknowledged the key piece of work that has been undertaken over the past few months concerning ensuring that - following the pandemic - Matrons are back in their areas and fulfilling their Matron role.
-In addition, the Committee noted that a piece of work is currently in development regarding the Ward Sisters, which is key in terms of supporting staff and providing clinical leadership and oversight of wards and generally developing the Ward Sister role.
-The Chief Executive stated that she noted the level of detail provided in dashboards developed for individual ward areas, teams and PIPR but acknowledged that there had been a few occasions during her tenure at RPH where information had been tracked through a lower level dashboard but the spirit of curiosity
+The Committee acknowledged that the Trust was a smaller organisation than most and that the Executive is alerted to issues more readily and sighted on them throug Date The Chief Executive stated that she noted the level of detail provided in dashboards developed for individual ward areas, teams and PIPR but acknowledged that there had been a few occasions during her tenure at RPH where information had been tracked through a lower level dashboard but the spirit of curiosity